Dark-Knight-Stolen/Discord-bot/README.md

-It's a simple discord bot I made in my free time.
-Enjoy!
+It's a simple selfbot I made.
+To execute it do:
-You need to install the libraries used in the bot before running it.
-To do so run "pip install (and the name of the library)"

-If you want to use it as a selfbot you'll need to install discord.py-self not discord.py or it won't work.
+1) Run selfbot_configuration.bat
+2) Replace the keywords inside Bot.py with your actual info
+3) Run Bot.py
-If you have discord.py already installed uninstall it with pip uninstall discord.py.
-I'm not responsible for any misuse of this project against discord Tos
+Note that using a selfbot it's against Discord TOS and I'm not responsible for any misuse